gopal1166/django-auth-api/custom_reset_email_template.md

     The {{ site_name }} team
     ```
-4.  wire up templates folder to 'DIRS' in TEMPLATES in settings.py
+4. Wire up templates folder to 'DIRS' in TEMPLATES in settings.py
     ```
     TEMPLATES = [
       {